 In China or Malaysia, you will study at the University's campuses.
 In Europe, our current partner institutions are the universities of Aarhus, Cologne, Vienna, Gothenburg, Konstanz, and the Central European University in Budapest.

-• Expert academics who contribute to public debate through national and international media, including such publications as The Independent, The LA Times and Le Monde
+- Expert academics who contribute to public debate through national and international media, including appearing on BBC TV, BBC Radio 4, the BBC World Service and in such publications as The Guardian, The New York Times and Le Monde

 On the one-year course, you will be based entirely at Nottingham and will complete 120 credits of taught modules, plus a 60-credit, 15,000-word dissertation over the summer.
 You will be allocated an appropriate dissertation supervisor who will oversee your progress.